 Milk Does A Woman’s Body Good

-Finds from researchers at McMaster University in Hamilton, showed that after a session of heavy, whole-body resistance training, fat-free milk was more effective in good muscle accretion and strength gains.
-Thus in turn can lead to fat loss and a possible reduction in bone turnover, the researchers concluded.
+Findings from researchers at McMaster University in Hamilton showed that after a session of heavy, whole-body resistance training, fat-free milk was more effective in good muscle accretion and strength gains.
+This, in turn, can lead to fat loss and a possible reduction in bone turnover, the researchers concluded.

-For those who are lactose intolerant or anyone who are looking for an alternative, simply reach for a lactose-free whey isolate shake such as Optimum Nutrition’s Hydrowhey, for effective recovery and maximum
+For those who are lactose intolerant or anyone who is looking for an alternative, simply reach for a lactose-free whey isolate shake such as Optimum Nutrition’s Hydrowhey, for effective recovery and maximum

 * Source: IDEA Health & Fitness Association

 Nonfat milk is probably not at the top of most women’s lists as the go-to-beverage after a tough strength training workout, but recent research shows that perhaps it may be.